Aniket-Pradhan/lsd/README.md

 2. If you want to run this from anywhere, make a binary of this script (using `shc`), add the path to your PATH variable, et voila!

 ### Arch User Repository
 lsd is also available on the AUR, [here](https://aur.archlinux.org/packages/lsd-sim/).
-You can (also) get the PKGBUILD from there, and install it using your favorite AUR helper.
+You can (also) get the PKGBUILD from here.

 ### Parameters